Lancero: History

-In 1959, Captain Hernando Bernal Duran raised the first Lancer Companies of the National Army, modeled after the US Army Rangers and the Korean War Ranger Companies (applying lessons learned in the Colombian Army peacekeeping deployments of the Korean War years prior).
-These newly created companies were more agile and flexible thus, leading to more successful operations.
-They were added as supportive personnel for units where the enemy was even more aggressive and active.
+In 1959, Captain Hernando Bernal Duran raised the first Lancer companies of the National Army, modeled on the US Army Rangers and the Korean War Ranger Companies and drawing on lessons from Colombia's earlier deployment to the Korean War.
+The new companies were more agile and flexible, and were attached to units facing the most active opposition; in 1959 the school created the Compañías de Lanceros (Lancero Companies) as a more agile and flexible formation within the army.